Gold Futures & Options Expiry Dates 2026

 Gold futures & options are derivative contracts of gold.
 A derivative is a financial instrument that derives its value from the underlying asset and has no intrinsic value.
 The value of gold futures & options changes as the price of gold changes.

 Futures & options are a convenient way to trade gold.
 The parties involved in these contracts agree to purchase or sell the commodity on a specific date at a predetermined price.
 The last date on which these contracts can be traded is known as the expiry day.
-Upon expiry, the contracts lose value, and the parties involved can settle the contract either through cash or physical delivery.
+Upon expiry, the contracts lose value, and the parties can settle them either in cash or by physical delivery.

 Contract Launch Date